mapineda/rotor/README.md

 ## Introducing r0t0r

-A mobile photo-sharing platform for drone racers and enthusiasts so show off their sweet builds and
+A mobile photo-sharing platform for drone racers and enthusiasts so show off their builds

+## Getting Started

+## Contact